Home / 2022-23 Public Workshops

 Details

 On Day 1, participants will follow a schedule based on their POGIL experience level.
 Those who have never attended a POGIL workshop will attend the Fundamentals of POGIL sessions.
 Those who have previously attended a POGIL workshop should attend their choice of sessions (Team Formation, Intro to POGIL Labs, or another session specific to your workshop.)
-On Days 2 and 3, all participants will follow a series of sessions (a track) based on their content area of interest: Activity Writing, Classroom Facilitation, or POGIL Labs.
+On Days 2 and 3, all participants will follow a series of sessions (a track) based on their content area of interest: Activity Writing, Classroom Facilitation, or POGIL Labs (if offered).
 For more information on each of these tracks and to view session descriptions and outcomes, please visit this page

 Registration

-• $495 early bird registration (by March 31 / $525 regular registration (includes materials, lunches, and dinner)
+• $500 early bird registration (by March 31 / $550 regular registration (includes materials, lunches, and dinner)

 • $100 optional graduate credit provided by Colorado School of Mines for full attendance at workshop.

-Our Writers' Retreat provides an opportunity for individuals or small teams to spend focused time on developing, writing, and improving POGIL activities with the mentorship of experienced POGIL author coaches.
-The 4-day agenda (plus a 2-hour orientation) includes workshop sessions focused on activity authoring, feedback sessions, and ample time for writing and interacting with other authors and author coaches.
-For more information, contact Jen Perot
+4-Day workshop provides an opportunity for individuals or small teams to spend focused time on developing, writing, and improving POGIL activities with the mentorship of experienced POGIL author coaches.